Candy Cane Cookies

 Adapted from "Betty Crocker's Cooky Book"

 Sometimes things you loved when you were a kid don’t live up to your adult standards, but this Betty Crocker classic has busted through the child-adult taste barrier.
 Make the kids roll these cookies out, and then eat them yourself.
+Make the kids roll these cookies out, and then eat them yourself (or whip up our classic Eggnog recipe while you wait).

 This recipe was featured as part of our Holiday Cookies photo gallery.
+For more festive treat recipes, check out our easy cake pops.

 - 2 1/2 cups all-purpose flour, plus more for dusting the work surface